spatial-model-editor/spatial-model-editor.github.io/README.md

 - start a live in-browser local preview of the website
   - `npm start`
 - make changes to the files in `src/` and the preview will update automatically

+## Adding a new page

+To add a page `X`:

+- create a text file `src/pug/X.pug` with the contents `extends layouts/base`
+- create a text file `src/content/X.yml` with the contents `page_title: "X"`
+- add an entry for it to the list of pages in [src/content/navbar.yml](src/content/navbar.yml)

 ## Acknowledgements